 Chaco sandals are known for crazy comfort and simple webbing, which almost all of their sandals use.
 The specific hiking sandal I tested, the Chaco Z1 Classic, is the most iconic of them all.
 No toe hold, a single strap, and the patented LUVSEAT midsole.
 The “Classic” is a revamp from the Unaweep, which used a Vibram outsole.
 Chaco no longer uses Vibram for its outsoles, so “Classic” ironically has a new outsole, which I put to the test.

 Chaco Z1 Classic Star Rating

 The Chaco Z1 Classic is, as the name implies, a classic hiking sandal.
 Redesigned recently with a new ChacoGrip sole, the Z1 Classic is known for incredible comfort, grip, and durability.
 Take these sandals on the trail, across rivers, and around town.

 While we don’t award Picks for footwear (it’s just too subjective), the Chaco Z1 Classic is, as the name implies, an absolute classic.
 We recommend it for every one of our Backpacker Types.
 It’s a perfect Car Camper, Day Hiker, and Urban Hiker sandal, depending on time of year.
 For Wilderness Backpackers and Ultralight Backpackers, you can use the Z1 Classic (just read below), but be aware they won’t provide the protection of closed footwear, and you’ll want to make sure they are comfy (and broken in) before you’re deep in the wild.

-Check out the full Chaco Z/1 review below and see where they rank on our Best Hiking Sandals guide.
+Check out the full Chaco Z1 Classic review below and see where they rank on our Best Hiking Sandals guide.